boscoh/peptagram/readme.md

 A word of warning: the spectra read in is only a list of matched peaks, which is not really that useful for evaluating the quality of the peak matching.
 Unfortunately, the MaxQuant output was quite confusing and it was not clear how to calculate the theoretical heavy and light isotope peaks.

-Then, we use the next function to use the isotype intensity ratios to populate the `intensity` fields, which is used to generate the color the display in the webapp:
+Then, we use the next function to use the isotype intensity ratios to populate the `intensity` field in the peptide-spectrum matches, which is used to generate the color:

     peptagram.maxquant.calculate_ratio_intensities(proteins, max_ratio=1.5)